Tests and Assessments

 What does it measure?

-Individual student growth and academic performance
+Individual student growth and academic performance in reading and mathematics.

 How is it used?